ciaran51/elasticgraph/config/site/src/query-api/sorting.md

 ---
 layout: markdown
-title: "ElasticGraph Query API: Sorting"
+title: 'ElasticGraph Query API: Sorting'
-permalink: /query-api/sorting/
+permalink: "/query-api/sorting/"
-subpage_title: "Sorting"
+nav_title: Sorting
+menu_order: 5
 ---
 Use `orderBy:` on a root query field to control how the results are sorted:

 {% highlight graphql %}